£150 cost of living disability payment STILL delayed for some, Government admits - but all should be paid by the end of this week

 - Income support

 - Universal credit

 - Working tax credit

 If you started to make a benefits claim by 25 April 2022 and the claim ended up being successful, you will be eligible for both parts of the payment.
-As outlined above, most claimants have now received the first £326 payment.
+Most claimants have now received the first £326 payment.

-The second payment of £324 will come in the autumn for those who don't only claim child tax credit or working tax credit.
-You will also be eligible for this if you're entitled to any of the applicable benefits now but weren't before 25 May 2022, so make sure you claim ASAP to get at least £324.
-We've asked the DWP for a qualifying date for the second payment and it said it should be able to provide this next month.
+The second payment of £324 will come from 8 November for those who don't only claim child tax credit or working tax credit.
+You will be eligible for this if you were entitled to any of the applicable benefits before 25 September 2022 - even if you weren't before 25 May 2022.

-If you only claim child tax credit or working tax credit, you would have needed to have received a tax credit payment, or an annual award of at least £26, on any day between 26 April 2022 and 25 May 2022 to be eligible.
-If you are, you should get a first payment of £326 in September, followed by a second payment from winter 2022.
+If you only claim child tax credit or working tax credit, you would have needed to have received a tax credit payment, or an annual award of at least £26, on any day between 26 April 2022 and 25 May 2022 to be eligible for the first payment.
+For the second payment, you needed to have received a tax credit payment on any day between 26 August 2022 and 25 September 2022.
+You should have got a first payment in September, followed by a second from 23 November.